Title

 • Assisted: 5

-• Deans and clinical instructors must certify completion of required scrubs/cases.
+• Deans and clinical instructors must certify completion of the required scrubs/cases and provide identifying details for each case.

-• Copies of the Resolution will be distributed to all Deans of Colleges of Nursing for dissemination and compliance.
+• Copies of the resolution must be sent to all Deans of Colleges of Nursing for dissemination and compliance.

 Analyze Cases Smarter, Faster